voidstrike/TDPNet/README.md

 **UPDATE 2021 June** Complied CD & EMD seems outdated, please try to use the [Kaolin](https://github.com/NVIDIAGameWorks/kaolin) repo and update the code accordlingly.

+**UPDATE 2021 Sep** "Phong.py" for image rendering is uploaded for reference.

 ## Citation

 If you use this code for your research, please consider cite our paper: